Hebrews 12:1

 and to the Mediator of a new covenant, Jesus and the blood of sprinkling, speaking better things than that of Abel.

 Paraphrase: Furthermore, we come to a new Mediator.
 Moses was our old mediator, but he trembled and shook with fear when God came down on the mountain.
 Jesus, however, is the Mediator of a new and better covenant.
-His blood purifies us (Numbers 19:13) and preaches to us that we are cleansed and therefore welcome into God’s presence again.
+This covenant does not require our perfect obedience; it does not bring us under the law (), but it brings us into union with Christ.
+His death on the cross and the pouring out of His blood takes away our sin.
+It’s as if we are coming under the sprinkling of the water of purification.
+(Numbers 19:13) This covenant preaches to us that we are cleansed and therefore welcome into God’s presence again.
 There’s no place for fear or trembling here.
 Remember that Abel’s blood cried out for vengeance, but not Jesus’ blood.
 His blood is an atonement which takes away our guilt (Leviticus 4:35) and brings God to speak tenderly to Jerusalem and to proclaim to her that her sin has been paid for.
 (Isaiah 40:2).

 Comments: